-To: General Education Curriculum Committee From: Bruce Wydick, Professor of Economics and Director of Westmont in San Francisco Subject: New GE Course Proposal: "21st Century Technology, Christian Faith, and the Meaning of Life" Date: September 13, 2019 The new course that will be offered at Westmont in San Francisco, "21st Century Technology, Christian Faith, and the Meaning of Life" we believe will be an exceedingly popular course with students at Westmont who choose to come for a semester to the SF campus.
-The 3-unit Interdisciplinary Studies course combines a biblical reflection on technological change with a cogent examinations of its impacts on individual lives and on society.
+Date: September 14, 2019

+The new course that will be offered at Westmont in San Francisco, "21st Century Technology, Christian Faith, and the Meaning of Life" we believe will be an exceedingly popular course with students at Westmont who choose to come for a semester to the SF campus.
+The 3-unit Interdisciplinary Studies course combines a theological and philosophical reflection on technological change with a cogent examinations of its impacts on individual lives and on society.
 It is an exceptionally timely course, with mounting evidence of the vast impacts of digital technology on society and on each of our personal everyday lives.
 Some of these impacts are positive, but others are negative, including economic (increasing inequality), social (impacts on relationships via texting, Instagram, and social media), political (increased polarization), psychological (increased depression reported in young adults), and perhaps even spiritual.
-We believe in the importance of students understanding the myriad impacts of digital technology as they begin their adult lives where digital technology will affect most facets of their work, personal lives, and relationship to society in general.
-The following describes how the course will meet the GE criteria for the Understanding Society: Certification Criteria for Understanding Society:
+We believe in the importance of students having a metaphysical and theological basic for understanding the myriad impacts of digital technology as they begin their adult lives where digital technology will affect most facets of their work, personal lives, and relationship to society.
+The following describes how the course will meet the GE criteria for the Philosophical Reflections on Reality, Knowledge, and Value:

+Certification Criteria for Understanding Society: